super-resolution/Locan/docs/source/development.rst

 Import Conventions:
 ====================

-The following import conventions are used throughout Surepy source code and documentation:
+The following import conventions are used throughout Locan source code and documentation:

 * import numpy as np
 * import pandas as pd